 Information systems architecture is an integral part of Architecture and strategic planning.
 A technical blueprint of the company, when aligned with the business components, helps in processing and sharing relevant information across the board.
 It helps companies to respond to changes in business and technology quickly and also helps reducing costs because of economies of scale and sharing of resources.

 It makes sound business sense to go for a technical architecture and align it with both Enterprise Architecture and Business Architecture.
 It helps in adapting to changes much faster and in responding to clients’ needs efficiently.

 Mere enunciation of the architecture tasks in an organization is not enough.
 These objectives can be put into practice only with a proper engagement process.
 This helps to establish the rules of governance and the ways in which the architecture process can be managed.
 Architecture engagements ensure that EA & BA standards and guidelines are put into effect.
 They set out rules specifying ways in which Enterprise Architecture, Business Architecture and strategic planning can be carried out by projects.
 They are intrinsic parts of the Architecture governance process.

 For effective engagement, interaction between the project team and the architects is critical.
-It includes various steps such as developing EA standards, carrying out project activities and performing compliance and conflict resolution activities.
+It includes various steps such as developing EA or BA standards, carrying out project activities and performing compliance and conflict resolution activities.

 It is a process by which the key stakeholders are involved in the company’s IT and business goals.
 The key stakeholders in the governance process include the company’s overall management, business unit management and project management team.

 Governance is the process that ensures that organizational changes are moving in the desired direction, implementing the goals and objectives.
-Enterprise architecture governance process may consist of clearly spelled or enforced rules or can be broad declaration of IT principles.
-It helps in creating accountability and achieving an organization's IT vision.
+The architecture governance process may consist of clearly spelled or enforced rules or can be broad declaration of IT principles.
+It helps in creating accountability and achieving an organization’s IT vision.